Eric Allen: 1996 season

-1997 season:
+1997 season

 On January 28, 1997, the New Orleans Saints announced their decision to hire Mike Ditka to be their new head coach.
 He returned to training camp slated as the No. 1 starting cornerback under defensive coordinator Zaven Yaralian.
 Head coach Mike Ditka named Allen and Alex Molden the starting cornerbacks to begin the season following the departure of Mark McMillian.
-On August 31, 1996, Allen started in the Saints' season-opener at Los Angeles Rams and recorded four solo tackles, one pass deflection, and intercepted a pass Tony Banks to wide receiver Torrance Small as they lost 24–38.
-In Week 3, Allen and head coach Mike Ditka got into an heated argument and had to be restrained by teammates as the Saints were being shutout 0–23 at the San Francisco 49ers.
+On August 31, 1997, Allen started in the Saints' season-opener at St. Louis Rams and recorded four solo tackles, one pass deflection, and intercepted a pass Tony Banks to wide receiver Torrance Small as they lost 24–38.
+In Week 3, Allen and head coach Mike Ditka got into a heated argument and had to be restrained by teammates as the Saints were being shutout 0–23 at the San Francisco 49ers.
 In Week 4, Allen recorded five combined tackles (four solo), set a season-high with two pass deflections, and intercepted a pass attempt from Scott Mitchell to Herman Moore during a 17–35 victory against the Detroit Lions.
 In Week 12, he set a season-high with six solo tackles as the Saints defeated the Seattle Seahawks in overtime 20–17.
 He started in all 16 games and recorded 50 combined tackles (45 solo), six pass deflections, and two interceptions.

 Following the end of the season, Allen immediately requested a trade to another team although he had one year remaining on his contract as he was desiring to join a playoff contender as he was nearing the end of his career.
 Head coach Mike Ditka asked if he had any preferences and Allen stated his ideal team were the San Francisco 49ers, but was rebuffed as the 49ers were a direct division rival.
 Raiders' defensive coordinator Willie Shaw had recruited to play at Arizona State while he was their defensive backs coach, but departed shortly after.
 Shaw asked Allen to consider joining the Raiders and set up a visit although Allen was not interested.
 During the visit, Allen met with Shaw and was told they planned to draft a cornerback to play alongside him.